NASA Approved 50th Anniversary Of The APOLLO 11 (AS-506) Mission.

-Artist Todd Krasovetz Commissioned to Paint Nasa’s 50th Anniversary Of The Apollo 11 Lunar Landing.
-The original is to be dedicated to Kennedy Space Center in July of 2019.
-PRE-ORDER NOW
+Artist Todd Krasovetz Paint’s NASA’s 50th Anniversary Of The Apollo 11 Lunar Landing.
+The original will be donated in July of 2019.
+PRE-ORDER Prints NOW

 Apollo 11- First Manned Mission

 Apollo 11 was the first manned mission to land on the Moon.
 The first steps by humans on another planetary body were taken by Neil Armstrong and Buzz Aldrin on July 20, 1969.
 The astronauts also returned to Earth the first samples from another planetary body.
-Apollo 11 achieved its primary mission – to perform a manned lunar landing and return the mission safely to Earth – and paved the way for the Apollo lunar landing missions to follow.
+Apollo 11 achieved its primary mission.
+This was to perform a manned lunar landing and return the mission safely to Earth.
+The mission success of Apollo 11 paved the way for the Apollo lunar landing missions to follow.

 Summary of Events